Run the whole Data Agent on your own infrastructure.

 Data, IoT, App, Media, Platform — every domain module that exposes tools to the agent.

-Stripe, Shopify, GA4, every connector.
-OAuth flows, sync engines, credential vault.
+Stripe, Shopify, GA4, and the rest.
+OAuth flows, sync engines, credential vault — all in the box.

 Web UI